 Once the perennials have achieved a bit of height and soil temperatures have fully warmed, then you can re-apply a thinner layer of mulch around them to suppress weeds, moderate soil temperatures, and preserve soil moisture.
-Shredded leaves make for an excellent summer mulch because they are light and fluffy, and they break down readily to release valuable nutrients into the soil.
+Shredded leaves make for an excellent summer mulch because they are light and fluffy, and break down readily to release valuable nutrients into the soil.
 An even better warm-season mulch is partially decayed compost that begins to immediately feed the plants.